chakravarticp/Turtle-Python/README.md

 # Turtle-Python
-Create different type of shape using  turtle lib
+it is jsut a preview for creating different type of shape using turtle lib.